Skip to main content

 • Driver declaration and sign-off: certification that the vehicle has been inspected and is/is not safe to operate.

-1. Complete the vehicle details section - date, driver name, vehicle/unit number, licence plate, odometer and trip type.
+1. Complete the vehicle details section - date, driver name, vehicle/unit number, licence plate, odometer and trip type.: Record the exact odometer reading and confirm the vehicle unit number matches the assigned vehicle.
+Note whether this is a pre-trip or post-trip inspection.
+Use 24-hour time format for consistency.

 2. Conduct the pre-trip exterior walk-around.
 Inspect tyres, lights, mirrors, windshield, body and coupling devices.
-Mark Pass or Fail for each item.
+Mark Pass or Fail for each item.: Start at the driver door and walk clockwise around the vehicle.
+Check each tyre for tread depth, inflation and sidewall damage.
+Confirm all lights illuminate and mirrors are secure.
+Inspect coupling devices for wear and proper engagement.

-5. After the trip, record any defects noted during operation in the post-trip defects table with severity ratings.
+5. After the trip, record any defects noted during operation in the post-trip defects table with severity ratings.: Document each defect with a clear description, location on the vehicle and severity rating (minor or major).
+Include any unusual noises, vibrations, warning lights or handling issues observed during the trip.

 6. Complete the defect certification - confirm whether defects need correction or have been corrected.
-If corrected, the mechanic must sign.
+If corrected, the mechanic must sign.: If defects were reported, the motor carrier must certify that repairs have been completed or that no repair is needed.
+The mechanic performing the repair signs and dates the verification section to close the defect loop.

-7. Sign the driver declaration certifying the inspection has been completed and the vehicle is or is not safe to operate.
+7. Sign the driver declaration certifying the inspection has been completed and the vehicle is or is not safe to operate.: The driver signs the declaration to confirm they personally performed the inspection, reviewed the previous DVIR, and certify the vehicle condition.
+Retain the completed report for a minimum of 90 days per FMCSA requirements.

 Under FMCSA regulations, a DVIR must be completed at the end of each day's work for every commercial motor vehicle operated.
 The pre-trip inspection must be completed before the vehicle is driven.
 If a previous driver reported defects, the current driver must verify that corrections have been made (or are not needed) before departing.
 In Australia, NHVR requires daily inspections of heavy vehicles before first use each day.
 Best practice is to complete both a pre-trip and post-trip inspection, even if only one is legally required, to catch defects early and maintain a continuous record of vehicle condition.